 The main rock in South East England’s coastline is chalk.
-Chalk cannot be broken down into sand.
+Chalk cannot be broken down into the sand.
 The rest of the rock tends to be limestone.
 Limestone is highly soluble in water.
-Instead of being broken down into sand, it either dissolves completely or it becomes a gooey mud.
+Instead of being broken down into the sand, it either dissolves completely or it becomes a gooey mud.
 This mud has absolutely nothing in common with sand.

 The pebbles on Brighton’s Beach are mainly composed of flint.
 (Yes, the kind of flint that you can strike to make a fire).
 The famous geologist and palaeontologist, Gideon Mantell, found that some of the earliest tools ever made in the British Isles were made from the same flint as you can find on Brighton’s beaches.

 Flint’s a very useful substance in developing societies even if it doesn’t erode well into sand.

 However, the pebbles don’t naturally land on Brighton’s beaches.
 Brighton’s beaches are naturally composed of that gooey mud from dissolved limestone.
 Which would make for a genuinely unpleasant experience underfoot and which people would hardly want to enjoy on a Summer’s day.

 What brings them ashore are the “groynes”, artificial constructions which divide Brighton beach into distinct sections, and which divert pebbles from the water onto the land.
 A pebble beach is a much better place to sunbathe than a mud pit.

 The first groyne was constructed in 1724 and thus, from a living memory perspective, Brighton Beach has “always” been covered in pebbles.

 The pebbles stretch a long way out into the water and provide a solid shield from the limestone mud.
 They may not be quite as comfortable as the sand on a beach, but Brighton Beach is still very popular with holidaymakers in the summer.